 Inbound Marketing – This strategy focuses on attracting customers and prospects to your company website or product by delivering relevant content where and when they need it most.
 Full stack marketers incorporate content marketing (video, email, blogs), social media marketing, search engine optimization (SEO), live events, webinars, and more to achieve this goal.

-Marketing Automation – Mastering tools like SharpSpring, Hubspot, and Marketo enable a full stack marketer to keep your business running on all cylinders, driving high quality leads through targeted content, scheduling multiple social media posts, tracking campaign performance, and helping your company better understand your audience.
+Marketing Automation – About 68 percent of businesses currently use automation in some way.
+Mastering tools like Pardot, Hubspot, Marketo and SharpSpring enable a full stack marketer to keep your business running on all cylinders, driving high quality leads through targeted content, scheduling multiple social media posts, tracking campaign performance, and helping your company better understand your audience.

 Paid Online Marketing – Pay-per-click (PPC) advertising is the most common form of paid online marketing where companies pay results-driven fees each time ads are clicked, generating traffic to their websites.
-PPC includes display ads, search engine advertising with Google Ads, social media campaigns, and retargeting ads that use cookie technology to follow up with potential buyers and offer purchase incentives after visiting your site.
+PPC includes display ads, search engine advertising with Google Ads, social media campaigns, and retargeting ads to follow up with potential buyers and offer purchase incentives after they visit your site.

 Who needs a full stack marketer and why?